Ice Age: A Mammoth Christmas: Plot

-Eight years after the events of the third film and seven years before the fourth film, Christmas is coming, and Scrat eyes a beaver assembling a cache of food, among them an acorn.
-Scrat sneaks in and takes the acorn, along with others he finds in the area set up as decorations.
-He ties a large stockpile of them on a piece of bark and tries to leave with them, but they break out and roll away, leaving him with nothing.

-Meanwhile, Manny brings the Christmas Rock out of storage, to Ellie's delight: the rock is intended as a surprise for Peaches, who comes sliding down a snow slope in a snowball fight with Crash and Eddie.
-Manny reveals that the Christmas Rock is the same one from his childhood, a family heirloom, and important as it lets Santa Claus find them to deliver presents.
-Diego and Sid step in to see the Christmas Rock, with Sid deriding it.
-Manny refuses to let Sid near the rock, and Sid, to find his own means of decorations, decides to find a different decoration and chooses a tree.
-Crash and Eddie help him to decorate the tree with insects, small animals, and fish bones.
-To top the tree, Sid puts a star-shaped piece of ice on top, which is accidentally flung off like a boomerang and hits the Christmas Rock, shattering it.
-Furious, Manny declares that Sid is now on the "Naughty List" for ruining the Christmas rock, but dismisses the idea of Santa to Ellie; Peaches overhears this, and the young mammoth is shocked that Manny does not believe in Santa, and Sid, in tears that he destroyed the rock and is on the Naughty List, slides downhill as his tears freeze solid.
+Eight years after the events of the third film and seven years before the events of the fourth film, Christmas is coming.
+Manny brings a chunk of granite called the Christmas Rock out of storage.
+The rock is a family heirloom that lets Santa Claus find them and is intended as a surprise for Peaches, who comes sliding down a snow slope in a snowball fight with Crash and Eddie.
+Manny reveals that the Christmas Rock is the same one from his childhood.
+When Diego and Sid step in to see the Christmas Rock, Manny refuses to let Sid near the rock out of fear that he could break it.
+Not believing that Santa would actually be able to find it, he decides to find a different decoration and chooses a tree.
+Crash and Eddie help him to decorate the tree with small animals and fish bones to make it more noticeable.
+However, when he tops the tree with a star-shaped piece of ice that got stuck on his butt on top, the star flings off and hits the Christmas Rock, shattering it.
+Furious that Sid destroyed his family’s heirloom, Manny declares that Sid is now on the "Naughty List" for it, but dismisses the idea of Santa to Ellie.
+Peaches overhears this, and is shocked that her father does not believe in Santa.
+Angry at how her father treated Sid, Peaches declares that he deserves to be on the Naughty List.
+While Sid cries over his misfortune, his tears freeze his feet and slides downhill.

-Scrat finds an acorn half frozen in a pond and steps onto the slippery surface to pull it out.
-After pulling it out successfully, Scrat begins to ice skate with the acorn, going through a log, where he misplaces the acorn and instead mistakenly holds onto a spider, which attacks him.
-Meanwhile, Sid, feet still frozen, sulks about being on the Naughty List until Peaches calls on him to snap out of it.
-She intends to head to the North Pole with Sid to convince Santa Claus to take Sid off the Naughty List, along with Crash and Eddie, who, despite their misdeeds, still want Christmas.
+Meanwhile, Sid, whose feet are still frozen, sulks until Peaches calls on him to snap out of it.
+She intends to head to the North Pole with Sid to convince Manny that Santa is real and convince Santa to take Sid off of the Naughty List.
+Crash and Eddie come along because despite their misdeeds, they still want Christmas.